wb64dev/winlator-wb64/README.md

 ----
 # Information

+This project has been in constant development since version 1.0, the current app source code is up to version 7.1, I do not update this repository frequently precisely to avoid unofficial releases before the official releases of Winlator.

 Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing, and different processor capabilities.

 ----